EXPLAINER-'Super Saturday' Brexit showdown in parliament looms for PM Johnson

 WHAT IS BEING DISCUSSED?
 Brexit.

 Johnson said he had agreed a "great" new Brexit deal.
+He is framing Saturday's vote as a choice between his deal or a no-deal exit.
+Others say the choice is more complex.
 If approved, Johnson can proceed with his plan to leave the EU on Oct.
 31. If rejected, he may seek approval to leave the EU without a deal on Oct.
 31.

 The Democratic Unionist Party said it could not support the deal.
 The opposition Labour Party, the Scottish National Party and the Liberal Democrats have all said they will oppose it.
 If he loses a vote on a deal and does not get approval for no deal, he is required by law to write a letter to the EU requesting more negotiating time, delaying Brexit until Jan.
 31 2020.